QuentinAndre/Website/content/post/more-efficient-studies-group-sequential-designs/index.md

 Greater cost-efficiency, in the context of hypothesis testing, means that a design is able to achieve a given level of power while collecting a smaller number of observations.

-Our paper first reports simulations showing that, in most circumstances, PRIADs are more cost-efficient than Fixed N designs:
+Our paper reports simulations showing that, in most circumstances, PRIADs are more cost-efficient than Fixed N designs:

-As long as researchers have more than 25% power to detect an effect, group sequential designs can achieve equivalent power while collecting a smaller number of observations.
-At higher levels of statistical power (e.g., 55%), all the PRIADs that we discuss in the paper are more efficient.
+* As long as researchers have more than 25% power to detect an effect, some PRIADs can achieve equivalent power while collecting a smaller number of observations.
+* At higher levels of statistical power (e.g., 55%), all the PRIADs that we discuss in the paper are more efficient.

 This is a theoretical result, but would these savings materialize in practice?
 To answer this question, we conducted a re-analysis of all the pre-registered studies with open data published in JCR.
 We were able to find 104 studies, and managed to reproduce the results of 101 of them.
 We simulate, for each study, what would have happened if researchers had used a PRIAD rather than a Fixed N study.
 We consider the four kinds of "off-the-shelf" PRIADs that we discuss in the paper.